-Role-playing games (RPGs) are among the most popular video games out there.
+Role-playing games (RPGs) are among the most popular video games.
 Part of their enduring appeal – they trace their roots back to role-playing using pen and paper – is the immersive nature of the gameplay and setting.
-Intricately defined characters in a precisely detailed world allow for a strong, narrative-driven experience, and the storylines provide much of the entertainment.
+Intricately defined characters in a precisely detailed world allow for a robust and narrative-driven experience, and the storylines provide much of the entertainment.

-RPGs are usually thought of as slower than other types of video games, and while it's true that they make more extensive use of cutscenes and other non-interactive content, in recent years many titles feature notably more action.
-Take an example of superstars in the gaming world such as Fallout New Vegas and Skyrim: The Elder Scrolls, or an upcoming Cyberpunk 2077.
-And still counting.
-Many of these games not only have quests you will crack your brains about located all over the planet (whichever one that’ll be), but also feature mini-games such as card or dice games where you can even spare or win your in-game currency.
+RPGs are usually thought of as slower than other types of video games.
+While it's true that they make more extensive use of cutscenes and other non-interactive content, in recent years, many titles feature notably more action.
+Take an example of superstars in the gaming world such as Fallout New Vegas and Skyrim: The Elder Scrolls or an upcoming Cyberpunk 2077.
+And they are still counting.
+Many of these games not only have quests you will crack your brains about located all over the planet (whichever one that’ll be) but also feature mini-games such as card or dice games where you can even spare or win your in-game currency.
 Famous examples are Gwent from Witcher (which also has a stand-alone version) or 12 Men’s Morris in Assassin’s Creed 3.
-These are really nice add-ons that bring a bit of spice to a game.
+These are nice add-ons that bring a bit of spice to a game.

 What’s more, online gaming has also widened the appeal of RPGs, with players able to interact with other users all over the world.

 One of the most successful RPG franchises is The Witcher.
 Comprising three main games (and some spinoffs) and providing the inspiration for a Netflix series, it has captivated players since 2007.
 But is the third installment, The Witcher 3: The Wild Hunt, actually the best game ever?
 It’s a bold claim, so let’s look at some reasons why.